Farmville, Virginia: Upper Appomattox Canal Navigation System

-Between 1795 and 1890, Farmville was the end of the line for the Upper Appomattox Canal Navigation System, built to improve navigation on the river.
-Enslaved African Americans built the canal system that allowed commodity crops of tobacco and farm produce to be loaded on a James River bateau in Farmville and shipped to Petersburg, Virginia.
-The canals were used until railroads were constructed in this area.
+Between 1795 and 1890, Farmville was the western terminus of the Upper Appomattox Canal Navigation System.
+Constructed by Enslaved African Americans, who built the canal system to significantly improve navigation on the river and thereby successfully enabled transport of commodity crops of tobacco and farm produce via bateau on the James River, from Farmville and to Petersburg, Virginia — until the canal system was displaced by railroads.

-Many of the boatmen who worked near Farmville were free people of color.
-They lived in the Israel Hill community.
-Israel Hill was home to both White people and free African-American laborers, craftsmen, and farmers freed from the end of the Revolutionary War to around 1810.
+Many of the boatmen who worked near Farmville were free people of color living in the Israel Hill community which was home to both White people and free African-American laborers, craftsmen, and farmers freed from the end of the Revolutionary War to around 1810.
 People of African and European descent worked for the same wages, built a church together, and could have resort to the court of law within the 350-acre town.

 Local coal

 John Flournoy was the first to mine coal near Farmville.
 He started in 1833 working on a seam, which was two feet thick.
-In 1837 the General Assembly granted a charter to The Prince Edward Coal Mining Company to mine and sell coal.
+In 1837 the General Assembly granted a charter to the Prince Edward Coal Mining Company to mine and sell coal.
 This company was still in operation into the 1880s.

 Another coal pit in the 1880s was worked on the W.W.
 Jackson property.
-The coal from this small pit was used to fuel his blacksmith shop on the same property."
-The coal deposits are part of the Farmville Basin, one of the Eastern North America Rift Basins west of modern-day, Virginia State Route 45.
+The coal from this small pit was used to fuel his blacksmith shop on the same property.
+The coal deposits are part of the Farmville Basin, one of the Eastern North America Rift Basins west of modern-day Virginia State Route 45.